learn-co-students/pfwtfp-greed-lab-dan-reeve-s-module-1-gap/README.md

 array of integers of any length and returns the correct total point value, based on the rules of Greed explained below.

-The `Player` class is optional, but it is recommended that you use it to keep track of individual player scores.
+The `Player` class should be used to keep track of individual player scores.

 A game of greed should be started by calling `Greed.new()`.
 If you would like to play and test as you work, run `ruby bin/start.rb` to start a new game.